 High triglyceride level

-The excessive amount of fats like triglycerides in your body may cause prediabetes in the future.
+The excessive amount of fats like triglycerides in your body may cause prediabetes in future.

 Medicines or metabolic problem

 The medicines that develop insulin resistance or other metabolic problems increase the risk of prediabetes.
-The combination of more than one risk factor can also because of the disease.
+The combination of more than one risk factors can also because of the disease.

 Health Issues or Complication

-The medical testing of prediabetes includes the treatment of complications which are resulted from high sugar level, a regular check on body conditions and consistent testing of blood glucose level.
+The medical testing of the prediabetes or borderline sugar includes the treatment of complications which are resulted from high sugar level, a regular check on body conditions and consistent testing of blood glucose level.
 The prediabetes condition is reversible if managed and handled properly.